MicrosoftDocs/sql-docs/docs/t-sql/functions/cast-and-convert-transact-sql.md

 # CAST and CONVERT (Transact-SQL)
 [!INCLUDE[tsql-appliesto-ss2008-all_md](../../includes/tsql-appliesto-ss2008-all-md.md)]

-  Converts an expression of one data type to another data type.
+  Converts an expression of one data type to another.
 > [!TIP]
 > Many [examples](#BKMK_examples) are at the bottom of this topic.